Hardware

 Overview

-- Flight controller -- your drone's brain, which contains an IMU (Inertial Measurement Unit), which computes what direction is up and by extension what thrust is needed to stay aloft.
+- Flight controller -- your drone's brain, which contains an IMU (Inertial Measurement Unit), which estimates what direction is up/the current state.
+This allows the flight controller to compute our goal state and by extension what thrust the motors need to provide to maintain flight.

-- Flight controller interface -- a board to allows the FC to communicate with hardware and other sensors.
+- Flight controller interface -- a board which allows the FC to communicate with hardware and other sensors.
 On most small drones this will be integrated.

 - Barometer -- this provides a backup altitude reference while in flight.
 Many flight controllers will have one built in.